Carbon capture technologies

 6. Backlinks

-Deciding which technology to use for your carbon capture facility is a bit of an ordeal, relying heavily on technology readiness levels (TRL) 1 to evaluate the maturity and commercial viability of individual capture technologies (Kearns2025, p.
-7).
-Yet, plant managers must also consider their plant’s operational specifics such as excess heat output, power grid needs, and supply chain economics to assess the risks and feasibility of the whole solution.
-Therefore, a general technical understanding of how these technologies work is also needed to implement a performant capture facility that interfaces correctly with the adjoining carbon transport and storage infrastructure.
+Deciding which carbon capture technology to use for an industrial facility is complicated.
+We have standardised technology readiness levels (TRL) 1 to help us evaluate the maturity and commercial viability of each technology (Kearns2025, pp.7), but plant managers also need to consider their own operational specifics (like excess heat output, power grid needs, and supply chain) to assess the feasibility and risks of a given solution as a whole.
+So, a general technical understanding of how these technologies work is also needed to get a performant capture facility up and running, while interfacing correctly with adjoining carbon transport and storage infrastructure.

 Capture methods